Do not feed the animals: National and state parks

 In national parks and state parks, feeding animals can result in malnourishment due to inappropriate diet and in disruption of natural hunting or food-gathering behavior.
 It can also be dangerous to the people doing the feeding.

 In the US, early 20th century park management actually encouraged animal feeding.
 For example, "the feeding of squirrels had been seen as a way to civilize the parks and rechannel the energies of young boys from aggression and vandalism toward compassion and charity."
 Park rangers once fed bears in front of crowds of tourists.
 However, with a greater awareness of ecological and other issues, such pro-feeding policies are now viewed as detrimental, and US national parks now actively discourage animal feeding.

 In Canadian national parks, it is illegal to disturb or feed wildlife, and Parks Canada advises visitors not to leave out "food attractants" such as dirty dishes.
-Ironically, the "it is unlawful to feed animals" signs may themselves become food attractants for porcupines.
 Road salt and roadkill may also act as food attractants, and removing roadkill is considered good park management.